 The Australia textile recycling market size reached USD 108.00 Million in 2024.
-Looking forward, IMARC Group expects the market to reach USD 133.93 Million by 2033, exhibiting a growth rate (CAGR) of 2.42% during 2025-2033.
-Australia's textile recycling market is being propelled by escalating consumer demand for sustainable fashion, stringent government regulations promoting circular economy practices, and technological advancements enhancing recycling processes, collectively aiming to reduce textile waste and foster a more sustainable and efficient textile industry.
+Looking forward, the market is expected to reach USD 133.93 Million by 2033, exhibiting a growth rate (CAGR) of 2.42% during 2025-2033.
+The market is being propelled by escalating consumer demand for sustainable fashion, stringent government regulations promoting circular economy practices, and technological advancements enhancing recycling processes, collectively aiming to reduce textile waste and foster a more sustainable and efficient textile industry, thereby positively influencing the Australia textile recycling market share.

 Report Attribute